What is Brand Anatomy – Its 8 Major Elements

 Group 3- Brand Design 3: How To Style an Earthy, Community-Focused Business– The Body Shop, Jeep, Timberland, and Patagonia.

-Brands with a sophisticated personality are elegant, refined, and luxurious.
+Brands with sophisticated personalities are elegant, refined, and luxurious.

 Group 4- Brand Design 4: How To Brand a High-End, Luxury Business- Chanel, Rolex, and Mercedes-Benz.